 SCERS entered 2020 with an overweight to Domestic Equity following strong returns during 2019.
 Equity market declines during the first quarter brought the portfolio in line with the target allocation of 20%.
 The robust recovery in equity markets through the balance of the year brought the portfolio back above the high end of the range, ending the year at 22.8%, despite reducing the Domestic Equity exposure at the end of August.
 SCERS' small cap growth allocation was the best performing segment of the portfolio, outperforming its benchmark during both the market downturn and recovery, and ending the year up 61%.
-While the actively managed large cap portfolio underperformed during the first three quarters of the year.
+While the actively managed large cap portfolio underperformed during the first three quarters of the year, it generated strong outperformance in the fourth quarter, resulting in slight underperformance for the full year.
 SCERS made one change to its manager lineup during 2020, replacing the small cap value manager.
 The legacy manager was terminated in August and a replacement search was completed in the fourth quarter, with the final transition of assets occurring in January 2021.
 The large cap portfolio contains a combination of passive and active exposures, both managed against the Russell 1000 Index.
 The large actively managed segment of the portfolio takes a core approach, balanced between quantitative and fundamental investment strategies.
 The small cap segment is entirely actively managed with equal allocations to growth and value oriented managers.